Larusu/1stSem2ndYear_CIIT/README.md

-Introduction to Programming 2
+# **Computer Programming 2 (Python) - 2nd Semester, 1st Year**

-2nd Semester, 1st year - Python
+This repository contains all the lessons, exercises, and projects I have learned in **Computer Programming 2** during my second semester as a BS Computer Science student.
+The focus of this repositoriy is about **Python and Java Programming,** covering various topics.

-Here's everything I learned and coded
+Topics Covered